normatovbekzod/Bekzod-portfolio/README.md

 ## Project 2: Sentiment Analysis of movie reviews using nltk data
 I used text mining together with machine learning techniques to predict whether a movie review is positive or negative.
 I was able to achieve an accuracy rate of 80.6%

+## Project 3: Data visualization of HIV incidence per 100000 in difference regions of Uzbekistan
+I have volunteered at the national AIDS and HIV center in Tashkent, Uzbekistan.
+Through this expereince I had an opportunity of raising awareness of HIV prevelance in different parts of Uzbekistan and advocate for better transperancy and ananimity of the data on hiv infections.